Tutorials

 After installation, PyZFS can be executed in two ways:

-For serial execution, simply type the following command in the folder that contains DFT wavefunction file(s)
+For serial execution, simply type the following command in the folder that contains the DFT wavefunction file(s)

 $ pyzfs [--flags]